Graph-Based Deterministic Polynomial Framwork for NP Problems: Preliminaries

 A \textbf{decision problem} is a computational problem where the output is either ``yes'' or ``no''.
 Such problems are typically addressed using a specific kind of Turing machine known as an \textbf{acceptor}.

 \begin{definition} An \textbf{acceptor Turing machine} is a Turing machine that always halts in either an accepting state or a rejecting state.
 This is functionally equivalent to a recognizer, but the term ``acceptor'' emphasizes its role in deciding acceptance.
-The final states of an acceptor consist only of a designated accepting state $q_{\text{acc}}$ and rejecting state $q_{\text{rej}}$. \end{definition}
+The final states of an acceptor consist only of a designated accepting state $\qacc$ and rejecting state $\qrej$. \end{definition} Since the set of final states for an acceptor is fixed as $F = \{\qacc, \qrej\}$, we can more specifically denote an acceptor Turing machine as a tuple:$M_{A} = (Q, \Sigma, \Gamma, \delta, q_0, \qacc, \qrej)$, where $\qacc, \qrej \in Q$ are the distinct accepting and rejecting states, respectively.
+In this case, the transition relation $\delta$ is defined over $(Q \setminus \{\qacc, \qrej\}) \times \Gamma$.

 Accordingly, a decision problem is said to be \textbf{decidable} if there exists an acceptor Turing machine that halts on every input and correctly decides whether to accept or reject.